A History Of 'Pettifogging' For The Pettifoggers Among You

 "But the man is a mere pettifogging lawyer — a pest to society," Sir Henry said, upon hearing Judge Brewster berate a fellow public figure.

-Like Mr. Thurston in 1905, Irving was later compelled to walk back his use of the word.
+Like Thurston in 1905, Irving was later compelled to walk back his use of the word.

 "You must understand I said a mere 'pettifogging lawyer' — not a member of the bar, who, like yourself, is an ornament of society."